 Baby Books: Gotta love the public library to keep the baby book flow fresh!

-Crinkle Books: Crinkle books are fun to introduce different textures, colors, and sounds.
-Naomi really enjoys this one from amazon.
+Crinkle Books: Crinkle books are a fun way to introduce different textures, colors, and sounds.
+Naomi really enjoys this from amazon.

 Infant Baby Chair: The first baby chair we had was a hand-me-down.
 I frequently see these infant chairs on the marketplace for suuuuper cheap.
 I’d check there before buying a new one.